dortania/OpenCore-Legacy-Patcher/README.md

 | :--- | :--- |
 | ![](images/first-run.png) | ![](images/build-efi.png) |

+  * Note: When the patcher ask you to if you want to use original serials, we recommend doing so.
+To determine yourself if you want:
+    * Original: Mac is nearly identical to pre-patcher, with only minor changes in SMBIOS.
+Ideal configuration for iServices to work correctly
+	* Custom: Rebuilds SMBIOS table to Mac you're spoofing, generally recommended when troubleshooting such as APFS support missing in the installer

 6. Run `Install OpenCore to USB/internal drive`

 | Select Drive | Select EFI/FAT32 Partition |